vorpalnet/blade/IAM.md

   access to its signing certificate.
 The keys are public material; the switch only says so.
 - The servers reach it over public TLS.
-Every OCCAS server validates outbound connections against the domain trust store (`blade-trust.p12`), which held only BLADE's own CA, so the first fetch of the discovery document failed with "PKIX path building failed". `certs.sh`, `make-certs.sh` and `install.sh` now seed that store with the JDK's public roots; an existing environment gets them on its next `install.sh` pass, and the servers pick the store up on restart.
+Every OCCAS server validates outbound connections against the domain trust store (`blade-trust.p12`), so that store must hold the public roots, or the first fetch of the discovery document fails with "PKIX path building failed". `certs.sh`, `make-certs.sh` and `install.sh` seed it with the JDK's public roots; an existing environment gets them on its next `install.sh` pass, and the servers pick the store up on restart.

 Single sign-on means exactly that.
 A browser that already holds a session in the identity domain, such as an administrator signed in to the OCI console in